-IAM and CIAM requirements are similar when it comes to scalability, security, and accessibility.
-Both must include these three components to guarantee a great user experience, whether for internal employees or business partners.
-The ways in which CIAM goes beyond the traditional IAM approach are:
+CIAM and IAM requirements are similar when it comes to scalability, security, and accessibility.
+Both must meet these three requirements to guarantee a great user experience, whether for internal employees or external customers.
+However, CIAM goes beyond the traditional IAM approach in the following ways:

-This puts consumers who reuse passwords at risk.
-With CIAM, you can give the consumer the option to add a second authentication factor or sign in with their social identity, which provides a much greater protection against account takeover.
+This puts consumers who reuse passwords at particular risk.
+With CIAM, you can give the consumer the option to add a second authentication factor or sign in with their social identity, which provides stronger protection against account takeover.

 According to Gartner, CIAM is an essential component to building solid customer trust.
 In fact, by 2020, companies that implement digitally trustworthy customer solutions will generate 20 percent more online profit than those that do not.
-With a Trusted Experience Platform™, companies can build a strong foundation for customer identity, while minimizing operating costs and maximizing revenue and user experience with a robust CIAM solution.
+With a Trusted Customer Experiences™ solution, companies can build a strong foundation for customer identity, trust, and loyalty, while minimizing operating costs, maximizing revenue and retention, and optimizing the customer experience.

 Give customers the trusted experience they demand while providing the security that customer transactions require.
 One customer identity management solution for your many channels.Read More